 Utilization of Battery won’t be enough either.
 With new update, comes a range of updates to apps, making the RAM of your device more and more crowded.
 Making apps crash time after time, ultimately disrupting user experience.
 Utilizing every bit of RAM to cover the least possible space is more of a necessity than an option.

 Android has been quite creative whilst working on its user interface.
 Commendable, but old.
-Since Android is an open source OS, some companies have created a fortune by just selling amazing Android modifications.
+Since it is an open source OS, some companies have created a fortune by just selling amazing modifications.
 And Cyanogenmod has definitely been the biggest player in this Anti-Android market, based on Android OS.
 Here’s a look of an older version of Cyanogenmod with the newest Lollipop 5.1

 Android did develop Lollipop will all the amusement and colors, but Cyanogenmod took it onto a different level.
 Android might have to drop its own funky image, to make a better impact.